project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 #### Titles and headings

-**Use short descriptive titles**: Titles should be 80 characters or fewer.
+Use short descriptive titles Titles should be 80 characters or fewer.
 Avoid redundancy.
 For all main headings and subheadings use title case: only the first letter of the first word is capitalized.
 Everything else except proper names is in lowercase.
 (Sunbird is a proper name)

 #### General text